Cyber operational art: where to reduce friction, and where to increase it.

 Rob Joyce, White House Cybersecurity Coordinator, said, "In an environment like the one we have, we're going to get hacked, and we need to be able to bounce back rapidly."
 And indeed resilience was a common theme, which suggested strongly how the traditional dilemma Clausewitz formulated—will you concentrate on reducing your own friction, or increasing that of the enemy—is resolved in current thinking.

-The view from US CENTCOM.
+The view of cyberspace from US CENTCOM.

 General Joseph Votel, Commander of US Central Command (CENTCOM), delivered the final keynote and a perspective on cyber operational art as applied in his theater.